 Liberal Arts Colleges

 There are a number of standalone colleges in the nation.
 A good example of standalone colleges include Liberal Arts colleges.
-There are approximately 200 Liberal arts colleges in the U.S. They offer undergraduate degrees, such as associate's and bachelor's degree programs in the humanities, arts, social sciences, history, theology, philosophy, and related subjects.
+There are approximately 200 Liberal arts colleges in the U.S. They offer undergraduate degrees, such as associate's and bachelor's degree programs in the humanities, arts, social sciences, history, theology, philosophy, and other subjects.

 These colleges are for students who want to pursue a liberal arts undergraduate education.
 Liberal arts colleges will likely accept international students who qualify for admission.
 Prospective international students should do a school search to see which schools have a large international student body.